crabyh/WisdomLDA/index.md

 The data structure involved here are fairly straightforward:

-- Document-topic distribution table: a two-dimensional array of size $D \times K$
+- Document-topic distribution table: a two-dimensional array of size _DK_
-- Document-word-topic assignment table: a two-dimensional array of size $D \times W$
+- Document-word-topic assignment table: a two-dimensional array of size _DW_
-- Word-topic distribution table: a two-dimensional array of size $W \times K$
+- Word-topic distribution table: a two-dimensional array of size _WK_
-- Topic distribution table: a one-dimensional array of size $K$
+- Topic distribution table: a one-dimensional array of size _K_

 According to the common range of each parameter, the topic distribution table is trivial to store.
 It's the document-topic distribution and the document-word-topic assignment table, as well as the word-topic distribution table the real killers to traverse and to communicate with.
-The upper bound of $W$ is limited by the Zipf's Law in English languages.
-However, $D$ could reach a much higher value, especially in large-scale data analysis.
+The upper bound of _W_ is limited by the Zipf's Law in English languages.
+However, _D_ could reach a much higher value, especially in large-scale data analysis.

 #### Operations